galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 {% include topics/sequence-analysis/tutorials/quality-control/fastq_question.md %}

 During sequencing, errors are introduced, such as incorrect nucleotides being called.
 These are due to the technical limitations of each sequencing platform.
-Sequencing errors might bias the analysis abd can lead to a misinterpretation of the data.
+Sequencing errors might bias the analysis and can lead to a misinterpretation of the data.

 Sequence quality control is therefore an essential first step in your analysis.
 We use here similar tools as described in ["Quality control" tutorial]({{site.baseurl}}/topics/sequence-analysis): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).